funcompbio/project-maskwearing/README.md

 * Does the introduction explain clearly what is the question addressed, the data employed and the number of observations and variables involved?

 * Do the plots show some meaningful summary of the data?
 Are axes in plots labeled in plain language and large enough to read?

+* Does the GitHub repo include a Makefile that automatizes the entire analysis pipeline and generation of the final HTML report?